FarronF/limerick-council-meetings/meetings/2025/03/11-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale - 11th February 2025.md

 was submitted to the Traffic Infrastructure Ireland in January 2025 and we await

-confirmation of funding to prepare the detailed design and contract documents to--- 6
+confirmation of funding to prepare the detailed design and contract documents to
+---
+6

 construct the scheme.
 It is hoped funding will be allocated in 2025 to complete the